 In order to do this the Company uses a model to project a number of key variables to generate future economic scenarios.
 These are ranked according to severity of loss and three economic scenarios have been selected to represent an unbiased and full loss distribution.
 They represent a 'most likely outcome' (the Base case scenario) and two, less likely, 'outer' scenarios, referred to as the 'Upside' and 'Downside' scenarios.
 These scenarios are used to produce a weighted average PD for each product grouping which is used to determine stage allocation and calculate the related ECL allowance.
 This weighting scheme is deemed appropriate for the computation of unbiased ECL.
-Key scenario assumptions are set using the average of forecasts from external economists, helping to ensure the IFRS 9 scenarios are unbiased and maximise the use of independent information.
+Key scenarios are unbiased and maximise the use of independent information.
 Using externally available forecast distributions helps ensure independence in scenario construction.
 While key economic variables are set with reference to external distributional forecasts, we also align the overall narrative of the scenarios to the macroeconomic risks faced by the Company.